-International organizations such as the United Nations or the European Union are among the most respected employers in the interpreting world.
-Interpreters working for these institutions are considered the best in this sector.
-What does the way to the top look like and what can be expected once it has been reached?
+International organizations like the United Nations or the European Union are among the most respected employers in the interpreting world.
+What does the way to the top look like and what can you expect once you reach it?

-While this incident was unusual, it showed how exhaustive it is to do the work of a simultaneous interpreter working for the UN.
+While this incident was unusual, it shows how exhaustive it is to do the work of a simultaneous interpreting for the UN.

 What does the work of simultaneous interpreters working for the UN in “normal” conditions look like?